lcapo/developer-documentation-hotel/hotel/HotelList.rst

 |

+The maximum time, that is permited in our system, before the connection is closed,  is of **240000** miliseconds.

-This method may be preloaded in **XML Travelgate**'s system if it takes more than 5 minutes to download.
+This method may be preloaded in **XML Travelgate**'s system if it takes more than 4 minutes to download.

 |